sonofhypnos/dotfiles/README.md

 Set .dotfiles/bin/pdf.sh as the default application for pdfs.
 Also enable org-protocol (refer to your notes for how to setup or debug org-protocol).

+Zotero:
+Make sure you configure autoexport for your zotero library entries.
+We are currently storing them under ~/repos/bibliography/zotLib.bib.
+You have to manually set the auto-export folder.

+Next you need to manually install the better bibtex addon.
+Zotero will otherwise something is wrong if you try to export things in the better bibtex format.
+Download the latest version from the release from the github repository and make sure that the version of bibtex is compatible with your zotero version.

+To do this, right-click your library in the left pane and select "Export Library...".
+In the dialog that appears, select "Better BibTeX" as the export format and check the "Keep updated" checkbox.
+Then, select the folder where you want to save the exported file (e.g., ~/repos/bibliography) and click "OK".

 ## todos
 - [ ] Make sure that things are still working without needing to install home-manager?
 (Or do we want that?)
 - [ ] Make sure install does not do weird things when we haven't installed emacs